lavishay-technion/ansible_shallow/03_playbooks/README.md

     - Create **playbook_copy_handlers.yaml** in this folder and add the **handlers** section in playbook:
         - Create task with file module that will remove the /etc/motd file from target hosts
         - Verify that you are not using fact gathering (aka setup module)
-        - Add handler with debug module that provides output message when task succeds
+        - Add handler with debug module that provides output message when task succeeds
         - [RTFM](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/file_module.html)
 ---